IrinaKW/DataPipeline/README.md

 Room for improvement:
 - The project will benefit from the selection of the driver as an option for various web browsers: Firefox, Safari, etc.
 - Current project has no images scraping, as the website doesn't contain them
+- The option for the user to have a choice of either print the data on screen or write all in file as at present

 To do:
-- The visualisation of the data as per person request.
+- The visualisation of the data as per the user request.

 ## Acknowledgements